 Pay close attention to which answers get the highest number of likes in the community.
 The feedback people post generally hints at the reason they are good answers.
 What’s interesting about this step is that after reading a few questions and answers, you’ll soon realize that while the content of the good answers might be different, they all follow the format and structures described in the product manager interview guides.

 4. Appreciate an interviewer's criteria of a good answer.

 This is the step where you give feedback to other members' answers by providing your opinion/input in the form of comment to the answers.
 This step helps you see how interviewers think and teaches you to become good at noticing when your own answers do not follow the expected structure of a good answer.

 When sharing feedback, you must keep the interview guides in mind.
 My favorite format for sharing feedback is what I call the “heart, brain, heart” structure, where you start with highlighting what the other member has done well, then describe 3 to 5 specific areas of improvement, and finally wrap up with some positive vibes if applicable (e.g. “great work!”).

 5. Post answers to questions.

-This is the step where you will be forcing yourself to follow the guides to answer product manager interview questions.
+This is the step where you will be forcing yourself to follow the guides to answer interview questions.
 And the members of the community are good judges on how well you are doing in sticking to the structure of the answers while expressing your unique analytical and creative skills via the content of the answers.

 You will notice that it is easier to post answers to questions that have already been answered.
 If you prefer to answer questions with existing answers first, then do that.
 But as soon as you feel comfortable with answering these questions, put your interview skills into real test by answering questions that have not been answered yet.
 These questions are generally harder to answer because you have to start from scratch, but they represent the realities of a job interview a lot more than a question which answer has already been provided.
 Chances are that during your interview, you will be asked a question you have never practiced before and you will need to be able to come up with an answer right away.